Armor Modeling and Preservation Society: Publications

 AMPS publishes a semi-monthly journal, Boresight.
 Articles in Boresight are written by the members, and the publication itself is edited by volunteers.
 The journal typically provides several articles on real armored vehicles for reference purposes, along with modeling articles and how-to guides.
 AMPS accepts advertising in Boresight as a means of providing discounted hobby products to its members.
-Initially the publication was produced in a black and white format, the magazine is now a professionally produced publication an all color format.
+Initially the publication was produced in a black and white format, the magazine is now a professionally produced publication an all color format, with two haredcopies and four digitally formatted editions.